All Episodes

 You're upset about people having a firearm?

-And you give a radical anti-Semitic terrorist from the Muslim Brotherhood those weapons?
+And you give a radical, anti-Semitic terrorist from the Muslim Brotherhood those weapons?

 Unbelievable to me.

-I want to make some points about now the wife of this uh terrorist up in Orlando knew about his plans to attack the nightclub, she claims, and she didn't try and talk him out of it.
+I want to make some points about now the wife of this terrorist in Orlando knew about his plans to attack the nightclub, she claims, and she didn't try and talk him out of it.

 She also once drove him to the gay nightclub in order to scope it out with him.